Petri net

 A Petri net, also known as a place/transition net (PT net), is one of several mathematical modeling languages for the description of distributed systems.
 It is a class of discrete event dynamic system.
 A Petri net is a directed bipartite graph that has two types of elements: places and transitions.
 Place elements are depicted as white circles and transition elements are depicted as rectangles.

 A place can contain any number of tokens, depicted as black circles.
 A transition is enabled if all places connected to it as inputs contain at least one token.
-Some sources state that Petri nets were invented in August 1939 by Carl Adam Petri — at the age of 13 — for the purpose of describing chemical processes.

 Like industry standards such as UML activity diagrams, Business Process Model and Notation, and event-driven process chains, Petri nets offer a graphical notation for stepwise processes that include choice, iteration, and concurrent execution.
 Unlike these standards, Petri nets have an exact mathematical definition of their execution semantics, with a well-developed mathematical theory for process analysis.